Soham0702/Ipglasma_sorting_all/README.md

 pick events you want -> copy files from directory -> rename and move directories and files from job-1 to job-n

+mult_v2_avg.cpp gets the multiplicity and v2 from the cents